huggingface/diffusers/docs/source/en/using-diffusers/weighted_prompts.md

 </Tip>

-The easiest way to prepare the prompt-weighted embeddings is to use [compel](https://github.com/damian0815/compel), a text prompt-weighting and blending library.
-This guide will show you how to weight and blend your prompts with compel.
+This guide will show you how to weight and blend your prompts with Compel in 🤗 Diffusers.

-Before you begin, make sure you have the latest version of compel installed:
+Before you begin, make sure you have the latest version of Compel installed:

 ```py
 # uncomment to install in Colab